celsiusnarhwal/firewhale/README.md

     - /var/run/docker.sock:/var/run/docker.sock
 ```

-Firewhale will be accessible from services with which it shares a network at `http://firewhale:2375`.
+By default, Firewhale will be accessible from services with which it shares a network at `http://firewhale:2375`.

 A service's access to the Docker socket can be controlled with labels.
 The `firewhale.read` label controls
 which Docker API endpoints a service can read from (i.e., send `GET` and `HEAD` requests to) and the `firewhale.write`